 The U.S. government has released hundreds of thousands of records regarding the assassination.
 While conspiracy theorists still search for proof that Kennedy was killed as part of a conspiracy, no hard evidence has yet to surface.
 What has come to light is that agencies like the CIA and the FBI attempted to bury mistakes and questionable acts.
 But it still looks like the Warren Commission's report was accurate.
 Perhaps we just find it hard to believe that a lone gunman with no perceivable motive could kill one of the most powerful people in the world.

-Learn more about the assassination and related topics by following the links on the next page.
+Learn more about the assassination and related topics by following the links below.